 Tip: Check out Maramboi Tented Camp for some excellent safari digs.

-One of the most well-known national parks in the world, The Serengeti is one of the largest and scientifically important ecosystems on the planet.
+One of the most well-known national parks in the world, Serengeti National Park is one of the largest and most scientifically important ecosystems on the planet.
 This, along with the Ngorongoro Crater, is the home of the Great Migration, one of nature’s most breathtaking spectacles.
 This is one of the best destinations to spot big game, as well as enjoy hot air balloon safaris.
 They also offer some wonderful accommodation, including tented camps, and lodges.
 Melia Serengeti Lodge is a particularly excellent choice, but being that the national park has a size of 13,250 sq. km, you’re hardly likely to be pressed for options!

 Tip: Best times to visit are January–February or June–July.

 If you want to go off the beaten track, and indulge in a more intimate safari experience, I suggest you check out Lake Manyara.
 With a size of no more than 330 square meters, this is a much more accessible choice for those who want a break from the vastness of the savannahs.
 There are around 11 ecosystems to enjoy here, and the tree-climbing lions are quite a sight to behold!
 With an abundance of bird-watching opportunities, elephants, and night safari treks, this is one of the best safari opportunities in the country.

 Tip: Very crowded during peak season so try to visit off-peak.

 Tanzania is one of the leading African countries for taking a safari trip, and, in fact, has been rated as the leading destination for safaris on the continent.
 There are some excellent places you can check out, and I loved the opportunity and excitement that Tanzania presented.
 This is a country that needs to be discovered, so I thoroughly recommend you go and discover it!
 Which place would you like to go?
 Let me know in the comments!